whittlem/pycryptobot/README.md

 Note: --statgroup only accepts a group of markets if the quote currency (in this example GBP) is the same.

 If you want more detail than the simple summary, add the optional flag --statdetail.
 This will print a more detailed list of the transactions.
---statdetail can work in conjunction with --statstartdate and --statgroup.
+--statdetail can work in conjunction with --statstart_date and --statgroup.

 ## Upgrading the bots